chriszeng8/Git/pull_request.md

 git branch
 ```

-2.
-a. create a new branch locally based on master (i.e., make a copy of the master)
+2. create a new branch locally based on master (i.e., make a copy of the master)

 ```
 git branch new_branch_name
 ```

- b. create a new branch based on an existing branch other than master
+if to create a new branch based on an existing branch other than master

 ```
 git checkout -b new_branch_name existing_branch